blocrunx/Pewlett-Hackard-Analysis/README.md

 ## Resources
 * Data Source departments.csv, dept_count.csv, dept_emp.csv, dept_manager.csv, employees.csv, retirement_info.csv, salaries.csv, title.csv
+* Languages: SQL
 * Software: pgAdmin 4.19
 * Database: PostgreSQL 11.7

 ## Summary

-The analysis has found that pewlett hackard has 32, 859 employees who are approaching retirement age, defined as any employee with the birth date between 1952-01-01 and 1955-12-31.
+The analysis has found that Pewlett Hackard has 32, 859 employees who are approaching retirement age, which has been defined as any employee with the birth date between 1952-01-01 and 1955-12-31.
 The distribution of these employees across departments is as follows:
 * Senior Engineers - 13, 538
 * Senior Staff - 12,771
 * Engineers - 2,696